GULibrarySandbox/ten-repo/content/09-deidentify.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Mln9T52mwj0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###### Australian practical guidance for de-identification (ARDC)
-*Australian Research Data Commons (ARDC)* formerly known as Australian National Data Service (ANDS) has an excellent guide on De-identification.
+*Australian Research Data Commons (ARDC)* has an excellent guide on De-identification.
 The [De-identification Guide](https://www.ands.org.au/working-with-data/sensitive-data/de-identifying-data) is intended for researchers who *own* a data set and wish to share safely with fellow researchers or for publishing of data.

-Here are examples of practical guidelines available nationally
+Here are examples of practical guidelines available nationally:

 * The Australian Government’s Office of the Australian Information Commissioner (OAIC) and CSIRO Data61 have released a [‘De-identification Decision Making Framework’](https://www.oaic.gov.au/privacy/guidance-and-advice/de-identification-decision-making-framework) which is a “practical guide to de-identification, focussing on operational advice”.
 The guide will assist organisations that handle personal information to de-identify their data effectively.